ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 **Diagram 2: The composition of objects and tokens within a Passport.**

 In Diagram 2, the objects and tokens that make up a [Passport](#passport) come together.
-The colors of the data map to the colors of the services from Diagram 1 to give a sense of which services contributed its contents.
+The colors used in Diagram 2 correspond to the colors of the services from Diagram 1 to give a sense of which services contributed the data.
 However, various elements within the [Passport Visa](#passport-visa) can be collected into standard form by either the Passport Assertion Repository or the Passport Visa Signatory depending on the protocols and procedures employed between these components.

 Note that the [Passport JWT Claim](#passport-jwt-claim) is not encoded within the GA4GH access token.
 The contents of this claim are fetched